maetyu-d/klangkunst/README.md

 # KlangKunst

 Part local multiplayer instrument, part sound toy, part architectural sandbox.
-You can see a little video of it [here](https://youtu.be/30BpSfW4dqk).
+You can see a short video of it [here](https://youtu.be/30BpSfW4dqk).

 ![](https://github.com/maetyu-d/klangkunst/blob/main/Screenshot%202026-03-04%20at%2021.50.30.png)